scott-linder/irsh/README.md

         root/ - user "filesystem" root

 The most interesting directory tree is `var/root`, which is the root of the "filesystem" which is visible to bot users in channel.
 Beneath it there is a directory for each channel which the bot joins.
-Paths are all relative to this directory.
-When a command originates from a channel, it is considered to be the "current working directory" and relative paths are relative to it.
-If the path contains a directory separator (a forward slash), it is considered to be absolute, and is relative to `var/root`.
+Relative paths (i.e. those not containing a directory separator: `/`) are relative to the directory corresponding to the channel the message originated from.
+If the path contains a directory separator it is considered to be absolute, and is relative to `var/root`.
 This is implemented by passing all user-defined paths as an argument to the `lib/path` binary, which returns the corrected path.
+It is the duty of each command to ensure that paths are sanitized thus.

 Commands
 --------